neo4j-contrib/agentic-kg/README.md

 The local Neo4j database must have access to files in the `import` directory.
 If you're unsure where that is, you can run the `multi_agent` and ask it "Where is the import directory?"
 Copy the sample files there.

+There are some example data files under `data`.

 ## Run the agentic system

 Google ADK include a great devtool that can launch a web interface for the agent.